KNCV Medicinal Chemistry & Chemical Biology Dutch PhD Thesis Prize 2021-2022

 6. Dutch candidates, as well as non-Dutch candidates who carried out their dissertation-related research mainly in the Netherlands, are eligible for the award.

 7. Promotors and/or staff members involved in the direct supervision of PhD students (co-promoters) shall be invited to nominate candidates for the award in a timely fashion through announcements by KNCV-MCBB.
-Promotors are advised to nominate only their best candidate.
+Only one candidate per promotor can be nominated.
 Letters of recommendation are not required but are recommended and will be taken into consideration.
 Individuals are also allowed to nominate themselves.

-8. Nominations must be submitted to the KNCV-MCBB Secretary, Peter Molenveld, Symeres, Kerkenbos 1013, 6546 BB Nijmegen, email@example.com.
-It is preferred to send 5 hardcopies of the thesis and a pdf.
+8. Nominations must be submitted to the KNCV-MCBB Secretary, Rutger Folmer, Symeres, Kerkenbos 1013, 6546 BB Nijmegen, email@example.com.
+It is preferred to send 5 hardcopies of the thesis as well as a pdf.

-9. The Committee consists of a chairman (board member of the Division) and at least two external members (preferably three, of which one from abroad), to be appointed by the Board.
+9. The Committee consists of a chairman (board member of the Division) and at least two non-board members (preferably three, of which one from abroad), to be appointed by the Board.

 10. The Committee members shall make use of an Excel-based decision matrix made available to them for the purpose of assessing the dissertation.
-The final decision shall be made jointly by the Committee, based on the decision matrix completed by all members of the Committee and a verbal, plenary meeting or telephone conference call to be held no later than early February.
+The final decision shall be made jointly by the Committee, based on the decision matrix completed by all members of the Committee and a face-to-face or telephone conference call to be held no later than early February.

-11. The Committee shall be appointed by the Division Medicinal Chemistry & Chemical Biology of the KNCV no later than 31 December of the year prior to the awards ceremony and propose its recommendation to the Board in writing immediately after the meeting in which the winner is chosen.
+11. The Committee shall be appointed by the Division no later than 31 December of the year prior to the awards ceremony and propose its recommendation to the Board, in writing, immediately after the meeting in which the winner is chosen.
 The preamble on which this recommendation is based, formulated by the chairman of the Committee and approved by all Committee members, must be provided within one month of the recommendation.

-12. The prize will be presented by the chairman of the Division Medicinal Chemistry & Chemical Biology during its scientific spring session.
+12. The prize will be presented by the chairman of the Division during its scientific spring session.
 The awards ceremony shall be appropriately promoted by the Division.

 13. Cases not provided for by these Rules and Regulations will be decided by the KNCV Division Medicinal Chemistry & Chemical Biology.